learn-co-curriculum/dsc-experimental-design/README.md

 ### 6. Draw Conclusions

 This step is the logical endpoint for an experiment.
-You've asked a question, looked at experimental results from others that could be related to your question, made an educated guess, designed an experiment, collected data and analyzed the results.
+You've asked a question, looked at experimental results from others that could be related to your question, made an educated guess, designed an experiment, collected data, and analyzed the results.
 All that is left is to use the results of the analysis step to evaluate whether you believe the hypothesis was correct or not!
-While the public generally oversimplifies this step to determining causal relationships (e.g. "my experiment showed that {x} causes {y}"), true scientists rarely make claims so bold.
+While the public generally oversimplifies this step for determining causal relationships (e.g. "my experiment showed that {x} causes {y}"), true scientists rarely make claims so bold.
 The reality of this step is that you use your analysis of the data to do one of two things: either **_reject the null hypothesis or fail to reject the null hypothesis_**.
 This is a tricky concept, so you'll explore it in much more detail in a future lesson.

 <img src='./images/new_the-scientific-method.png' height="75%" width="75%">